 - What’s Your Plan is a pilot intervention where Aboriginal Client and Community Support Officers work one-on-one with Aboriginal defendants to develop plans and receive SMS reminders and follow-up calls to help them comply with their Apprehended Domestic Violence Order conditions to reduce Apprehended Domestic Violence Order breaches.

-- ReINVEST is a clinical trial run by the Kirby Institute of University of NSW which examines whether antidepressant treatments can reduce offending behaviour among highly impulsive men with a history of violence, including domestic violence offenders.
+- ReINVEST is a clinical trial run by the University of NSW which examines whether antidepressant treatments can reduce offending behaviour among highly impulsive men with a history of violence, including domestic violence offenders.

 What have we achieved so far?

 The NSW Government is committed to achieving positive outcomes for victims and their families by reducing domestic violence reoffending across NSW.
 Most interventions have been implemented, at scale, across the state and some of the more innovative interventions are on track with evaluations underway.

 What is next?